fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

 TelemetryCollector defines the telemetry configuration to be synced with the agents.
+Deprecated: v2.8.0.
+Use `InfraMeter` instead.
 It consists of two parts:

 - Agent Group: Agent group to sync telemetry configuration with
 - Infra Meters: OTel compatible metrics pipelines